 Symmetric information in economics is one of the main requirements for the efficient functioning of competitive markets, and it helps to prevent sellers from extracting an excessive price from buyers if those buyers have an equal amount of information about a given product.

 Most of economic science is built upon the simplifying assumption that all knowledge is symmetric and complete i.e., that both buyers and sellers have full information about the products on the market.
 This simplification does not detract from the usefulness of economic modeling, but it is never true in reality that anyone has complete information.
+For details on this, see my article at:

 A more accurate definition of symmetric information merely requires that both buyers and sellers have the same ability to access information, not that they have complete information.